Bundling and Pushing a Theme

 Processing progress bar to track the upload.

-Upon a successful upload, you will be prompted:
+Upon successful upload, you will receive the prompt,

-Y will be processed as “No.” You can always apply the theme later through the control panel.
+Y processes as “No.” You can always apply the theme later through the control panel.

 If you chose to apply the newly uploaded theme, you will receive the prompt: “Which variation would you like to apply?
 (Use arrow keys)”

 Use your arrow keys to move the selection caret/highlight to the variation you want, and then press